PHSI-supplements/labs/integrated-labs/_initial-setup/UNL-CSCE231/UNL-CSCE231.md

 [//]: # (        - After you have the connection configured, you can access it from "SSH" under "Connections")
 [//]: # (    - [ ] )

-- [ ] In your VS Code (or your preferred IDE), connect to nuros.unl.edu for remote development.
+- [ ] In VS Code (or your preferred IDE), connect to nuros.unl.edu for remote development.
   - Select **Remote-SSH: Connect to Host...** from the Command Palette.
   - Use USERNAME@nuros.unl.edu
   - After the connection is established, use **File** ⇒ **Open...** to navigate to PokerLab.